 Understanding the clef images

-c3 A green clef means the voice is incomplete in this source.
-This might denote a fragment of a larger work, or a e.g. canonic voice that isn't written out in full.
+A green clef means the voice is incomplete in this source, e.g. a fragment of a larger work.

 0 results